dudinea/yaml-include-transformer/README.md

 ## Supported Include directives

-* foo!textfile: file.txt    -- include file.txt as a text field
+* `foo!textfile: file.txt`    include file.txt as a text field
-* bar!base64file: file.bin  -- include file.bin as base64 text
+* `bar!base64file: file.bin`  include file.bin as base64 text

 ## Configuration File

-Accepting configuration file as first argument is required for compatibility with the kustomize exec plugin protocol.
-Configuration file is accepted but not actually used.
+Accepting configuration file as first program argument is required for compatibility with the Kustomize exec plugin protocol.
+The configuration file is accepted but not actually used.

 ## Usage as Kustomize shared library based plugin